Oklahoma executes man for 1985 slaying of schoolteacher

 Several members of the board voiced concerns about the state’s ability to humanely execute people.
 But Republican Gov. Kevin Stitt ultimately rejected the board’s recommendation that Stitt commute Stouffer’s sentence to life in prison without parole.

+Reaves cousin, Rodney Thomson, spoke to reporters after Stouffer’s execution, saying the killing had consumed his family members.
+He thanked the attorney general and staff and other prosecutors and investigators who worked on the case.

+“Today we witnessed the law of the land carried out on behalf of my cousin,” Thomson read from a statement.
+“Although long in coming, justice has prevailed.”

-Stitt did grant clemency to another death row inmate, Julius Jones, last month just hours before his scheduled execution, commuting his sentence to life in prison without the possibility of parole.
+Stitt did grant clemency to another man on death row, Julius Jones, last month just hours before his scheduled execution, commuting his sentence to life in prison without the possibility of parole.
 That case had drawn outcry and protests over doubts about his guilt in the slaying of a businessman more than 20 years ago.

 Executions in Oklahoma have typically been held in the evenings, but prison officials moved Stouffer’s execution to 10 a.m. to make it easier for the prison to return to normal operations, said Department of Corrections spokesman Josh Ward.

-“It was a logistical decision,” Ward said.
-“This is still a functioning maximum-security prison … and we need to get back to normal operations as quickly as possible.”

 Oklahoma had one of the nation’s busiest death chambers until problems in 2014 and 2015 led to a de facto moratorium.
 Richard Glossip was just hours away from being executed in September 2015 when prison officials realized they received the wrong lethal drug.
-It was later learned the same wrong drug had been used to execute an inmate in January 2015.
+It was later learned the same wrong drug had been used to execute another man in January 2015.

 The drug mix-ups followed a botched execution in April 2014 in which inmate Clayton Lockett struggled on a gurney before dying 43 minutes into his lethal injection — and after the state’s prisons chief ordered executioners to stop.